An Overview of the Delaware Court System

 Administrative Office of the Courts

-The Administrative Office of the Courts, including the Judicial Information Center and the Office of the State Court Collections Enforcement, provides those centralized services to the Delaware judiciary which are consistent with the statewide policies and goals for judicial administration and support operations as established by the chief justice of the Supreme Court.
+The Administrative Office of the Courts, including the Judicial Information Center, the Office of the State Court Collections Enforcement, and the Law Libraries, provides those centralized services to the Delaware judiciary which are consistent with the statewide policies and goals for judicial administration and support operations as established by the chief justice of the Supreme Court.

 Arms of the Supreme Court